 In all of the above cases we see that we can control the upper bound on the VC dimension by varying the rank of the final measurement $\ell$.
 It is worth noting that in these cases the regularized explicit quantum linear classifiers will generally give rise to a different model then the implicit approach without any theoretical guarantee regarding which will do better, because the standard relationship between the two models~\cite{schuld:kernel} will not hold anymore (i.e., the regularized explicit model does not necessarily correspond to a kernel method anymore).

 Secondly, recall that by tuning the Frobenius norms of the observables used by a quantum linear classifier, we can balance the trade-off between its fat-shattering dimension and its ability to achieve large margins.
 In particular, this shows that we can implement structural risk minimization of quantum linear classifiers with respect to the fat-shattering dimension by regularizing the Frobenius norms of the observables.
+Again, it is important to note that the Frobenius norm itself does not fully characterize the generalization performance, since one also has to take into account the functional margin on training examples.
+In particular, to optimize the generalization performance one has to minimize the Frobenius norm, while ensuring that the functional margin on training examples stays large.
+As mentioned earlier, one way to achieve this is by maximizing the geometric margin, which on a set of examples $\{x_i\}$ is given by $\min_i \big|\tr{\mathcal{O}\rho_{\Phi}(x)} - d\big| / ||\mathcal{O}||_F$.
 As before, for explicit quantum linear classifiers, we can estimate the Frobenius norm by sampling random computational basis states and computing the average of the postprocessing function $\lambda$ on them in order to estimate $||\mathcal{O}_{\theta}^\lambda||_F = \sqrt{\sum_{i = 1}^{2^n}\lambda(i)^2}$ (note that in some cases the Frobenius norm can be computed more directly).